Quetiapine sustained-release tabletsPronunciation

-Quetiapine sustained-release tablets is not approved for use in all children.
-If quetiapine sustained-release tablets is prescribed for your child, talk with the doctor to be sure that quetiapine sustained-release tablets is right for your child.
+Quetiapine sustained-release tablets are not approved for use in all children.
+If quetiapine sustained-release tablets are prescribed for your child, talk with the doctor to be sure that quetiapine sustained-release tablets are right for your child.

 Treating schizophrenia or bipolar disorder.
 It is also used to treat depression when used along with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Quetiapine sustained-release tablets is an atypical antipsychotic.
+Quetiapine sustained-release tablets are an atypical antipsychotic.
 Exactly how it works is not known.
 It is thought to affect certain substances in the brain.

 Do NOT use quetiapine sustained-release tablets if:

 - you are allergic to any ingredient in quetiapine sustained-release tablets

 - you have low blood potassium or magnesium levels

 - you have a history of certain types of irregular heartbeat (eg, QT prolongation, very slow heartbeat)